briankoser/sfc-listeners-guide/episodes/0176-spelunking-with-socrates.md

 Politics

-{% timeLink podcast_file_url, '56:35' %} Sci-Fi Christian Story Time: Matt is no longer the biggest {% workTitle "LOST" %} fan
+{% timeLink podcast_file_url, '56:35' %} Sci-Fi Christian Story Time: Matt is no longer the biggest {% work "LOST" %} fan

 <q class="archivist">There is a retired podcast, Flip the Table, that reviewed cheesy, weird, and obscure board games.
 Think 372 Pages for board games; in fact, they've mentioned MST3K as an inspiration.
 It's probably my second favorite podcast.
 Anyway, they reviewed <a href="https://tableflipsyou.blogspot.com/2016/10/episode-98-lost.html">LOST: The Game on episode 98</a>.</q>